Goma0925/TaskRail_dx/README.md

 # TaskRail
 A full-stack task management web app with React and Express.js written in TypeScript.
 The [initial project](https://github.com/Goma0925/TaskRail) started in the Spring of 2021.
-This project is a continuation of its development.
+This project is the continuation of its development.

 # Deployment Instructions